pol-rivero/doot/README.md

 ]

 # Key-value pairs of "host name" -> "host-specific directory".
+# In the example below, <dotfiles dir>/laptop-dots/.zshrc will be symlinked to ~/.zshrc, taking precedence over <dotfiles dir>/.zshrc, if the hostname is "my-laptop".
+# If `implicit_dot` is set to true, the host-specific directories also count as top-level.
+For example, <dotfiles dir>/laptop-dots/config/foo will be symlinked to ~/.config/foo.
 [hosts]
 # my-laptop = "laptop-dots"
-# In the above example, <dotfiles dir>/laptop-dots/zshrc will be symlinked to ~/.zshrc, taking precedence over <dotfiles dir>/zshrc, if the hostname is "my-laptop".
 ```

 ## Why make another dotfiles manager?